 When it comes to the pros of the WordPress.com website platform, these are the ones that are so helpful.
 With such features, you can keep your website safe and updated as well.
 You can easily drag and drop interesting site content and then make them available for the visitors.

 If it is a free version of WordPress.com that you are using, then there are so many limitations with it.
 That’s where it differentiates itself from WordPress.org which has no such limitation.
 Hence, to know the cons of this WordPress.com website platform, go through the following section.

 - If your website is free, then you will get too many ads on it.
 As the ads are neither from you nor someone you know of, they are not going to help you make money from your site.

 - It doesn’t allow you to sell your own ads.
 If you still wish to use ads, then you have to apply for their advertising program and share some of your revenue with them.
 This limitation is for the free users, not for business and premium users.

 - There’s no flexibility to install plugins with this platform for free users.
 However, business plan users can have a wide range of selection of different plugins.

-- You cannot build ecommerce and membership websites at all with WordPress.com which is one of the biggest advantages of it.
+- You cannot build eCommerce and membership websites at all with WordPress.com which is one of its biggest advantages of it.

 So for your query of WordPress.com vs WordPress.org: What’s the difference and which one should you use, we have completely discussed each of the differences between them, in this article.
 We hope the confusion ends here about the two biggest platforms of WordPress.
 You can choose either of the platforms based on your requirements to develop and maintain your website.